 Approving the Government's requests for money

+The Legislative Assembly also plays an important role in scrutinising the activities of the Government.
 Members of the Legislative Assembly do this by:

-- Debating bills and motions;
+- Moving and debating bills and motions;

 - Asking questions of Ministers (either written questions or oral questions asked during Question Time);